adriancubillos/visualset/README.md

-✅ FIXED: projects/id project details streamlined - removed duplicate status and reduced space usage ✅ FIXED: Item completion validation - items can only be marked as completed when all tasks are completed
+✅ FIXED: projects/id project details streamlined - removed duplicate status and reduced space usage ✅ FIXED: Item completion validation - items can only be marked as completed when all tasks are completed ✅ FIXED: Project completion validation - projects can only be marked as completed when all items are completed

 # visualset